jpisklak/fe-enrich/README.md

-# README: Forced Exposure and Enrichment in Suboptimal Choice Procedure
+# README: Environmental Enrichment and Forced-Exposure Training with Pigeons: Responding to the Replication Crisis - Data and Code Repository

 ## Overview